 Another important thing about creating descriptions is the SEO angle: optimizing your written content to make your website rank higher in a search engine (like Google) to bring in visitors.

 Read our blog post A Beginner’s Guide to SEO to learn:

 When thinking about creating visuals, let’s start with the most important visual for your business—your logo.

 It has to grab your attention, make a good first impression, and separate you from the competition (see what we mean below).
 It’s what people will associate with your brand.

 Creating great product visuals for your store is also super important.
 You can make true-to-life mockups for free in our Design Maker.
-Plus, you can customize the mockups if you have a premium subscription plan.

 Another way to create unique product pictures is to take them yourself.